-As would be expected, given the impact of COVID-19 on the principal source of income (the levy on parishes), the accounts for the year under review show a significant excess of expenditure over income in relation to the ordinary operations of the diocese.
+As would be expected, given the on-going impact of COVID-19 on the principal source of income (the levy on parishes), the accounts for the year under review show an excess of expenditure over income in relation to the ordinary operations of the diocese.
+This is an improvement on the previous year.
 While there was a significant reduction in activity, with a corresponding reduction in related costs, many of the regular costs, such as insurance and property maintenance were not reduced.
-Staff salaries were reduced in the year under review, in part because of secondment arrangements for a number of staff members, with an overall reduction of €92,000.
+As mentioned above, while staff salaries increased by circa €50,000, when compared with 2020, they remained below the level for a normal year.

-Therefore, while the overall result was a net surplus of €208,233, this includes income from sale of Diocesan property of €383,387 and gains on investments totalling €75,134.
-The net operating deficit, excluding income from sale of Diocesan Property and gains on investments amounted to €250,288.
+Therefore, while the overall result was a net surplus of €312,181, this includes income from sale of Diocesan property of €198,578, gains on investments amounting to €187,992, investment income totalling €74,063, gifts and bequests totalling €77,099 and support for salaries through the EWSS amounting to €57,633.
+When gains on investments and income from sale of Diocesan Property is excluded, the surplus is reduced to a deficit of €74,389.